 – The festival being free-entrance, those payments will concern the selling of gastronomy (food and drinks), and diverse products (vinyls, merchandising, goodies, etc.) on the festival’s location.

-– To sum it up, this re-partition key, associated to a mechanism-code executing automatically it every time it is required, is what we call a “smart-contract”.
+– To sum it up, this distribution key, associated to a mechanism-code executing it automatically every time it is required, is what we call a “smart-contract”.

 – Concretely, every time a drink or a slice of food will be sold (via a festival-goer flashing his/her bracelet for the sum required), the money used to pay it will automatically split (in the proportions decided before) and go in direction of the “wallets”, collecting their due share on this sum (x% to gastronomy supplier’s wallet, y% to the wallet of the artists playing the day of the selling, z% to the security company’s wallet, etc.).